 The charity now operates four orchestras: NYJO is the main performing band; the NYJO Academy encompasses the main educational work and contains the NYJO Academy Big Band, the NYJO Jazz Ensemble, NYJO London and the NYJO Academy Vocal Workshop, all of which rehearse every Saturday.
 The Vocal Workshop famously launched Amy Winehouse’s gigging career.

-With NYJO approaching its 50th Anniversary, we are proud that, over the years, thousands of young musicians have benefitted from the start that we have been able to give them.
+We are proud that, over the years, thousands of young musicians have benefitted from the start that we have been able to give them.
 Currently around 300 young musicians are taking advantage of the unique learning experience we offer.
 None of this activity would be possible without the support and financial input of our wide circle of friends and donors, many of whom, like us, hope to carve a greater role for jazz in the current landscape of music education.

 Please consider supporting NYJO through one of the following ways:

 NYJO also operates a Friends Scheme offering a variety of benefits from as little as £2.50 per month.
 Please click on the Friends Scheme drop-down section (under Support NYJO) for more information.

 NYJO is incredibly grateful to the following organisations who make our work possible and with whom we have built deep and satisfying relationships over the years.